 1. Etiologic agent: Japanese encephalitis virus (JEV) belonging to the genus Flavivirus, family Flaviviridae.
 Five JEV genotypes have been identified to date, with genotype I currently being the dominant one in Asia.

-2. Pathogenesis: Initially the virus replicates in cells at the site of the mosquito bite and in local lymph nodes.
-This is followed by the viremic phase with transient inflammatory lesions within the heart, lungs, liver, and reticuloendothelial system.
-Some patients have neuroinfection; since JEV replicates in endothelial cells, a significant part of the central nervous system (CNS) may be involved, including the thalamus, basal ganglia, brainstem, cerebellum (with damage to Purkinje cells), hippocampus, and cerebral cortex.
+2. Pathogenesis: Initially the virus replicates in cells at the site of the mosquito bite (ie, skin) and in local lymph nodes.
+This is followed by the viremic phase with transient inflammatory lesions in extraneural tissues such as the heart, lungs, liver, and reticuloendothelial system.
+Some patients have a neuroinfection; since JEV replicates in endothelial cells, a significant part of the central nervous system (CNS) may be involved, including the thalamus, basal ganglia, brainstem, cerebellum (with damage to Purkinje cells), hippocampus, and cerebral cortex.
 Apart from neurons the virus also attacks other cells in the CNS, including astrocytes and microglial cells, which may cause damage to the blood-brain barrier.

 3. Reservoir and transmission: The reservoir of JEV is vertebrates, primarily pigs and wading birds.
 The vector is mosquitoes, mainly Culex spp, which are common in wet areas with rice fields and shallow freshwater reservoirs.
 The mosquitoes are typically active in the evenings and at night.
 Cases of JEV infection through transfusion of blood products from an infected donor have been reported.

-5. Incubation and contagious period: The incubation period is 5 to 10 days.
-As the viral load is small, patients usually are not contagious for contacts.
+5. Incubation and contagious period: The incubation period is 5 to 15 days.
+As the viral load is small, patients usually are not contagious for close contacts.

 EpidemiologyTop

-In Asia Japanese encephalitis (JE) is the most common neuroinfection that can be prevented through vaccination.
+In Asia, Japanese encephalitis (JE) is the most common neuroinfection that can be prevented through vaccination.
 Each year ~68,000 cases are reported in East and South Asia and on some islands of Australia and Oceania.
 JEV transmission occurs mostly in rural areas, often in places with intense irrigation of rice fields.
-In some regions of Asia, favorable environmental conditions also occur in suburban and urban areas.
+Cases have also been reported in some suburban and urban areas of Asia with favorable environmental conditions for transmission.

-In the temperate climate zone in Asia, infections in humans usually peak in summer and autumn.
-In the tropics transmission may occur all year round, and the majority of cases are observed during the wet season.
+In temperate climate zones within Asia, infections in humans usually peak in the summer and autumn.
+In subtropics and tropics, transmission may occur year-round, with the majority of cases occurring during the wet season.

 The risk of infection associated with travels to Asia is very low (<1/1,000,000 travelers) and depends on a number of factors that affect the exposure.

-In endemic countries adults acquire immunity through natural infection, and the disease is mainly seen in children.
+In endemic countries adults acquire immunity through vaccination or natural infection, and the disease is mainly seen in children.
 Travel-associated disease may occur at any age.
-Information for travelers on JEV transmission in individual countries is published by the CDC and can be found at wwwnc.cdc.gov.
-It should be noted, however, that it is rather general and should be interpreted with caution, as JEV transmission may change from year to year.
+Information for travelers on JEV transmission in individual countries is published by the CDC and can be found at cdc.gov (Table 5-14).
+It should be noted, however, that it is rather general and should be interpreted with caution, as JEV transmission may change within areas and from year to year.

 Clinical Features and Natural HistoryTop

-In <1% of infected individuals nonspecific presentations are observed for a few days, followed by encephalitis with qualitative and quantitative disorders of consciousness (up to and including coma), aphasia, focal deficits, spastic paresis, and other movement disorders.
-Seizures are very frequent, usually in the form of generalized tonic-clonic attacks.
+In <1% of infected individuals nonspecific symptoms (above) are observed for a few days, followed by encephalitis with qualitative and quantitative disorders of consciousness (up to and including coma), aphasia, focal deficits, spastic paresis, and other movement disorders.
+Seizures are common (especially in children), usually in the form of generalized tonic-clonic attacks.
 Less frequent manifestations include flaccid paralysis, parkinsonism, and isolated aseptic meningitis (see Meningitis).
 In some patients JE initially presents as behavioral aberrations or acute psychosis.

-Full-blown JE usually manifests as a severe neuroinfection and is burdened with a high risk of death.
-Symptoms of increased intracranial pressure or brainstem involvement and prolonged seizures are associated with poor prognosis.
+Full-blown JE usually manifests as a severe neuroinfection and carries a high risk of death.
+Symptoms of increased intracranial pressure or brainstem involvement and status epilepticus are associated with poor prognosis.

 DIAGNOSISTop